MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_salesinvoice_pdfdocument.md

 # Get pdfDocument
 Retrieve a PDF print-out of the corresponding document as binary content for [!INCLUDE[d365fin_long_md](../../includes/d365fin_long_md.md)].

+> [!NOTE]
+> To generate a document in the supported local language, you must specify `Accept-Language` in the Request header, for example `Accept-Language: nl-NL` for Dutch.

 ## HTTP request
 The following example gets a link to the content of the PDF: